deliteser112/eclipse-platform-releng-buildtools/docs/authentication-framework.md

     because we don't require a user for internal requests, but the user policy is `ADMIN`, meaning that if there *is* a user, it needs to be an admin.

-* `AUTH_INTERNAL_ONLY`: Only internal requests are allowed.
-This is appropriate for actions which are only executed by cron jobs, and therefore have no authenticated user.
-The method is `INTERNAL`, the minimum level is `APP`, and the user policy is `IGNORED`.

 *  `AUTH_PUBLIC_OR_INTERNAL`: Allows anyone access, as long as they use OAuth to authenticate.
 Also allows access from App Engine task-queue.
 Note that OAuth client ID still needs to be whitelisted in the config file for OAuth-based